-15 Awesome Examples of Social Media Marketing
+17 Awesome Examples Of Social Media Marketing

 BuzzFeed’s Tasty videos are essentially cooking shows for the social media generation.

-These videos, typically lasting less than 2 minutes, deliver on-trend recipes to a highly engaged audience.
+These videos, typically lasting less than two minutes, deliver on-trend recipes to a highly engaged audience.

-- Nearly 15 months after launching, Tasty was able to publish 2,000 recipe videos, giving the brand a steady stream of new content.
+- Nearly 15 months after launching, Tasty published 2,000 recipe videos, giving the brand a steady stream of new content.

 - Videos reach around 500 million users monthly.